Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS student guide - Mobile app innovation.md

 To remain competitive and improve their customer satisfaction ratings, Contoso Air wishes to modernize their baggage handling and tracking process.
 This includes the introduction of RFID luggage tags, equipping baggage handlers with mobile devices to perform luggage scans, a customer luggage tracking mobile application, and adding IoT enabled RFID antennas and scanners throughout the baggage handling process.
 Employees and customers alike will be able to track the exact position of a piece of luggage from the time that it leaves its owner's hands to the time that it returns to them at the baggage claim.

 At any given time, Contoso has an average of 120 active flights on the ground (processing baggage) at 60 locations worldwide.
-Each flight has an estimated 180 customers with an average of 360 checked bags -- it is beneficial that the handling and tracking of these bags is improved.
+Each flight has an estimated 180 customers with an average of 360 checked bags, so it is beneficial that the handling and tracking of these bags is improved.

 By implementing this system, Contoso will be able to improve their metrics as it relates to lost luggage.
 At the same time, they will improve their satisfaction ratings by providing their customers with piece of mind by giving them visibility into exactly where their luggage is at all times.
 Even if luggage is lost, Contoso Air can start the search at the last known scan location, thus saving time and money.

 ### Customer needs

-1. Low-latency data replication across geographical regions
+1. Low-latency data replication across geographical regions.

-2. Client applications for web, iOS, Android, and UWP
+2. Client applications for web, iOS, Android, and UWP.

-3. Real-time location data for baggage
+3. Real-time location data for baggage.

-4. RFID labels, antennas, scanners, and employee mobile application
+4. RFID labels, antennas, scanners, and employee mobile application.

-5. The ability to quickly innovate on new mobile application features with high quality
+5. The ability to quickly innovate on new mobile application features with high quality:

 -   Automated Build, Test, and Deployment